 Beginning in 2015, the Board of Directors approved the decision to transfer \$199,791 to an exchange-traded fund investment that mirrors a stock index fund.
-The amount invested had a total fair value of \$198,645 at June 30, 2015.
-Fair value is measured using Level 1 inputs at June 30, 2015 determined by reference to quoted prices in active financial markets.
+Fair value is measured using Level 1 inputs determined by reference to quoted prices in active financial markets.